garystafford/aws-airflow-demo/README.md

-# Run PySpark Applications on Amazon EMR using Apache Airflow
+# Running PySpark Applications on Amazon EMR using Apache Airflow

 ## Overview